Saket-Upadhyay/ProcPuppy/README.md

 # ProcPuppy
 Multi-threaded Yara-based process memory scanner for *nix systems.

-> By default it scans the exe and fd/* symlinks, you can add your own list too.
+> By default it scans the exe and fd/* symlinks, but you can add your own list too.
+> The default Yara rule file is `YaraRules/index.yar`.

 ## Initial setup
 ```